Generation

 Contract Testing

-This guide describes generating contract tests using the Skyramp CLI.
-Throughout this guide, we are using Skyramp’s Demo Shop API as an example REST API.
-You can find all relevant information on the Demo Shop here.
+This guide explains how to generate contract tests using the Skyramp CLI.
+Throughout this guide, we will demonstrate key capabilities using Skyramp’s Demo Shop API, a simple e-commerce API for product and order management.
+Learn more about the Demo Shop API.

-If you haven’t already installed Skyramp, follow the instructions here.
+If you haven’t already installed Skyramp, please refer to the instructions in the Installation Guide.

-This section explains how you can use Skyramp to generate contract tests for REST APIs.
-You can generate a contract tests for:
+This section explains how you can use Skyramp to generate a contract test for a specific method of a REST API.

 To reliably generate test cases, we require at least one of the following inputs: